Robert H. Pietrzak PhD, MPH

 "Biomarkers of Psychological Risk and Resilience in World Trade Center Responders" - This CDC/NIOSH-funded study aims to examine genetic, epigenetic, and neuroendocrine factors associated with posttraumatic stress disorder in World Trade Center responders.

 Dr. Pietrzak is Director of the Translational Psychiatric Epidemiology Laboratory of the Clinical Neurosciences Division of the National Center for PTSD.
-His research focuses on the epidemiology of traumatic stress and related disorders across the lifespan.
+His research focuses on the epidemiology of trauma-related disorders across the lifespan.
 His most recent work has examined a broad range of topics related to civilian and military trauma, including health and psychosocial correlates of partial and full PTSD; dimensional structure and neurobiological correlates of trauma-related psychopathology; protective effects of psychological resilience and social support; and posttraumatic growth.
-He also maintains an active interest in the neuropsychology of stress and trauma, the role of psychopathology in neurodegenerative disease, and neuropsychological assessment methodology.
+He also maintains an active interest in geriatric mental health, the role of stress in neurodegenerative disease, and cognitive assessment methodology.

 - Pietrzak, R. H., Gallezot, J. D., Ding, Y. S., Henry, S., Potenza, M. N., Southwick, S. M., Krystal, J .H., Carson, R. E., & Neumeister, A. (2013).
 Association of posttraumatic stress disorder with reduced in vivo norepinephrine transporter density in the locus coeruleus.
 JAMA Psychiatry, 70, 1199-1205.